 Mann-Whitney U test

 A Mann-Whitney U test was used to compare phoneme inventory sizes across two language families, given that the rank data violated parametric assumptions.
 No significant difference was found (W = 34, p = .247).
-However, the rank-biserial correlation suggested a moderate effect size (r = −0.32, 95% CI [−0.69, 0.18]), indicating that the study may have been underpowered.
+However, the rank-biserial correlation suggested a moderate effect size (r = −0.32, 95% CI [−0.69, 0.18]).

 Chi-square test